-Here it will be developed an idea of procreation already found in Seneca, the classic of negative ethics.
-There are three lines of a moral problematization of birth: the inconvenience of giving something of bad quality to those who can not refuse it; The possibility of a manipulation that could have been avoided; And the disrespect of the rebuilt autonomy of the unborn.
-But only the ethical path is blocked: there are many other justifications for procreating.
-And for killing.
+Here it will be developed an idea of procreation already found in Seneca, the classic writer of negative ethics.
+Three lines of argument about a moral problematization of birth will be presented: the inconvenience of giving something of bad quality to someone who cannot refuse it; the possibility of a manipulation that could have been avoided; and the disrespect of the hypothetical autonomy of the unborn.
+But only the ethical path is blocked: there are many other justifications for procreating; and for killing.

-About the immense and unavoidable seriousness of the moral problem of procreation
+About the immense and inescapable seriousness of the moral problem of procreation

-“Well, well, come on… the moral problem of being born!
+“Well, well, come on . . . the moral problem of being born!
 What is that?
-You must be kidding! (…) How is it that being born can be judged morally?”
-And, notwithstanding, that’s what it’s about, my friends, of judging life morally, even if it burdens Nietzsche.
+You must be kidding! . . .
+How is it that being born can be judged morally?”
+And, notwithstanding, that is what it is about, my friends: judging life morally, even if this disturbs Nietzsche.

-My thought (which had to make its way at the end of the prejudiced twentieth century, at a time when subjects such as euthanasia and suicide were still taboo) aims to show, by means of arguments (it is not just an individual páthos or a literary frivolity) That the ultimate basis of our life (and our morality) cannot be moral, that it is at least amoral and often anti-moral; That living is not something that can be morally justified.
+My thought (which had to fight its way through the end of the prejudiced twentieth century, at a time when subjects such as euthanasia and suicide were still taboo) aims to show, by means of arguments (it is not just an individual páthos or a literary frivolity) that the ultimate basis of our life (and our morality) cannot be moral, that it is at least amoral and often anti-moral; that living is not something that can be morally justified.

-(It was difficult, in this noisy “anti-metaphysical” century, to speak again about an “ultimate basis”, but I believe that this unanimous escape from any kind of “fundamentalism” is one of the most scandalous affirmative maneuvers of this mediocre and without density century that I had the misfortune to live).
+(It was difficult, in this noisy “anti-metaphysical” century, to speak again about an “ultimate basis,” but I believe that this unanimous rejection of any kind of “fundamentalism” is one of the most scandalous affirmative maneuvers of this mediocre and superficial century that I had the misfortune to live in.)

-In fact, the scandal of the moral philosopher on this subject should already explode in the midst of the most banal everyday.
-For people often develop dialogues in front of us like the following:
+In fact, the indignation of the moral philosopher on this subject should already explode in the midst of the most banal everyday moments, because people often have conversations in front of us like the following:

 — How many children are you planning to have?

-— Ah, many, all we can, within our means.
-All that God commands.
-A home full of children is always a party, and I owe it to my wife, who has gone through so many anxieties and sufferings.
+— Ah, many, as many as we can, within our means.
+As many as God tells us to.
+A home full of children is always a great joy, and I owe it to my wife, who has gone through so many anxieties and sufferings.

 — Blessed are you who can have all the children you want.
-I have problems with sterility, but we are trying to solve it; We also want to have many children, if it’s possible.
+I have problems with infertility, but we are trying to solve it; we also want to have many children, if possible.

 And it continues:

-— So far we did not want to have children, we did not think it was the right time, because raising a child is expensive, but we did our calculations and now we believe we are in a good position to have them.
+— We did not want to have children so far, we did not think it was the right moment, because raising a child is expensive, but we did our calculations and now we believe we are in a good position to have them.

-— I’d like to have a little couple, but if it’s two of the same sex, it’s fine, too.
+— I’d like to have a little couple, but two of the same sex is fine, too.

 — Nowadays, by ultrasound, it is possible to know a lot about the baby before it is born.
 In many countries, you can even buy small movies showing your baby’s movements.

 If the reader does not shudder at these types of phrase exchanges, finding them perfectly normal, they will not yet be a suitable reader for the present text.
-The levity, lightheartedness and even frivolity with which one speaks of “having children”, how many and how they will be, what will be done with them and what is expected of them, and how they can be exhibited already before they are born, points to open and public manipulation that shows how these attitudes are accepted and celebrated by world society.
-No one questions, everyone not only thinks it’s good, but also praises people who thus express themselves and act accordingly.
+The levity, lightheartedness and even frivolity with which people speak of “having children,” how many they will have and how the children will be like, what will be done with them and what is expected of them, and even how they can be exhibited already before they are born, points to open and public manipulation that shows how these attitudes are accepted and celebrated by societies of the entire world.
+Nobody shudders, everyone not only thinks it is good, but also praises people who thus express themselves and act accordingly.

-But the following text is philosophical because it shudders where no one else does, analyzes and criticizes where no one analyzes or criticizes, as has always been the radical task of philosophy (even if it loses its radicality on a daily basis in the so called “professional philosophy”).
+But, precisely, the following text is philosophical because it shudders when no one else does, analyzes and criticizes where no one analyzes or criticizes, as has always been the radical task of philosophy (even if it loses daily its radical nature in the so called “professional philosophy”).

 — How many cars are you planning to buy?

-— Ah, many, all we can, within our means.
-All that God permits.
-A house with many cars is always something very good, and I owe it to my wife, who has had to use public transport for a long time, going through anxieties and sufferings.
+— Ah, many, as many as we can, within our means.
+As many as God allows us to.
+A house with many cars is always something very good, and I owe it to my wife, who had to use public transport for a long time, going through anxieties and sufferings.

 — Blessed are you who can buy as many cars as you want.
-I have problems with my bank credit, but we are trying to solve it; We also want to have more than one car, if it’s possible.
+I have problems with my bank credit, but we are trying to solve it.
+We also want to have more than one car, if possible.